madMAx43v3r/mmx-node/docs/src/content/docs/guides/getting-started.md

 With a running Node / Wallet:
 ```
-mmx wallet new [name] [--with-passphrase] [-N <num_addresses>]
+mmx wallet new [name] [--with-mnemonic] [--with-passphrase] [-N <num_addresses>]
 ```
 All parameters are optional.
 The new wallet can be seen with `mmx wallet accounts` (last entry).

+To use a known mnemonic seed, specify `--with-mnemonic` without the actual words.
+Then input the words when promted, with a space inbetween them.

 To use a passphrase, specify `--with-passphrase` without the actual passphrase.
-It will be queried interactively, to avoid it being stored in terminal history.
+Then input the passphrase when promted.

 ### Running a Node